dlepex/typeinst/README.md

 ```go
 type E = interface{} //typeinst: typevar
 ```
-This comment only provides better error messages, in case a user of your generic package omits a type variable in DSL-func.
+This comment provides error message, in case a user of your generic package omits the type variable in DSL-func.

 Please note that, if the "typevar"-comment was used for one type variable, it MUST be used for the rest of them (in the same generic package).

 #### Generic type

-Type is considered generic if one or more type variables are [reachable](#reachability) from it.
+A type is considered generic if it [depends on](#type-dependency-relation) at least one type variable.

 Generic type `G` consists of:
 - type declaration